-- Disney Villain Death: Just when Stephanos is about to shoot Jeff in the river, The Kid pulls him down to his death with the help of his fishing line.
+- Disney Villain Death: Just when Stephanos is about to shoot an unsuspecting Jeff from across the river, The Kid pulls him down to his death with the help of his fishing line.

 - Eiffel Tower Effect: Any exterior shot of San Fransisco stars the Golden Gate Bridge.

 - Fall Guy: Discussed and subverted.
 Jeff realizes that he was to be framed for two murders he didn't commit.
 He takes actions to prevent this from happening by blackmailing Whit, but Kathie tries to save herself from being pinned with one of the murders by killing Whit, preventing Jeff from making a deal, ultimately making it a Double Subversion.

 - Femme Fatale: Let's see, lying, stealing, committing murder, using sex to get what she wants.
 Kathie qualifies.

 - Finger-Tenting: In one scene, Whit does this while having breakfast with Jeff.

 - Frame-Up: Whit sends Jeff off to get some incriminating documents from Whit's lawyer, but the real plan is to murder the lawyer and frame Jeff for it.
 Jeff tries to warn the lawyer but he is too late.

 - Hardboiled Detective: Tough, cynical Jeff is definitely this.

 - The Hero Dies: Since Jeff was more of an Anti-Hero, he couldn't walk under The Hays Code.